sgree101-su/whereisbill/Participation.md

 - Came up with the project idea
 - Helped on the project proposal
 - First draft for the poster
+- Found csv file with list of federal elected representatives

 ###### Sam